sst/sst/www/docs/learn/create-a-new-project.md

 import ChangeText from "@site/src/components/ChangeText";

-Let's create our first SST app.
+Let's create our first SST app!

-### Prerequisites
+## Prerequisites

-SST is built with Node, so make sure your local machine has it installed; [Node.js 14](https://nodejs.org/) and [npm 7](https://www.npmjs.com/).
-And we'll need a code editor.
+- SST is built with Node, so make sure your local machine has it installed; [Node.js 14](https://nodejs.org/) and [npm 7](https://www.npmjs.com/).
+- And we'll need a code editor.
 We use [VS Code](https://code.visualstudio.com/) in this tutorial.

-Some basic TypeScript, AWS, or React knowledge would help, but it's not necessary.
+- Some basic TypeScript, AWS, or React knowledge would help, but it's not necessary.

+---

-### Configure AWS credentials
+## Configure AWS credentials

 You also need to have an AWS account and AWS credentials configured locally.
-If you haven't already, [follow these steps](../advanced/iam-credentials.md#loading-from-a-file) to set them up.
+If you haven't already, [**follow these steps**](../advanced/iam-credentials.md#loading-from-a-file).

+---

-### Create a new app
+## Create a new app

 <ChangeText>